 The assessment is a product of the Honouring Our Strengths: Indigenous Culture as Intervention in Addictions Treatment (CasI) research project developed by a team of Indigenous and non-Indigenous researchers from across Canada, Elders, Indigenous Knowledge Keepers, Cultural Practitioners, service providers, and decision makers.

 More First Nation communities and Indigenous organizations are turning to the NWATM to support individual and community-based wellness strategies that are grounded in Indigenous Knowledge and ways of being.
 It is the only tool of its kind to measure the effect of cultural interventions on wellness over time.

 How does the tool work?

-The assessment is administered at the beginning, middle and end of a wellness program where cultural interventions are facilitated.
-Cultural interventions can include language programs, talking with an Elder/Knowledge Keeper, participating in ceremonies or spending time on the land/in country.
+Cultural interventions are used and can include language programs, talking with an Elder/Knowledge Keeper, participating in ceremonies or spending time on the land/in country.

 The NWATM has been primarily used by First Nations treatment centres across Canada since its release in 2015.
 However, a growing number of First Nations communities see it as an important tool to build evidence needed to support cultural programming for their community wellness strategies as well as using the data to accompany funding requests for cultural wellness programs.